Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 > {: .bash}
 >
 >> ## Solution
->> 1. This will be different depending on the MAG you have picked, but it will be one >> of the first hits in the output.
-The "closest" match will probably be the one with >> the highest total score.
-However these are not the only columns worth using to
->> identify the best hit
+>> 1. This will be different depending on the MAG you have picked, but it will be one of the first hits in the output.
+The "closest" match will probably be the one with the highest total score.
+However these are not the only columns worth using to identify the best hit
->> 2. Other columns worth looking at (because the top hit may not be the best) are the >> query cover, percent identity and the e-value.
-The query cover is important because >> if there is a high percentage identity but it only covers a low percentage of the
->> query, then even if the total score is higher, this is not as good a hit.
-The e-
->> value is also important.
-There is not a strict limit, but lower is better, but this >> is the chance that this hit will occur in the database by chance.
-This is dependent >> on the size of the database and so the e-value can change.
-If we are comparing this >> to the default database which is large, the e-value can be higher compared to a
->> small database because we are more likely by chance to have the same hit occuring.
+>> 2. Other columns worth looking at (because the top hit may not be the best) are the  query cover, percent identity and the e-value.
+The query cover is important because if there is a high percentage identity but it only covers a low percentage of the query, then even if the total score is higher, this is not as good a hit.
+The e-value is also important.
+There is not a strict limit, but lower is better, but this is the chance that this hit will occur in the database by chance.
+This is dependent on the size of the database and so the e-value can change.
+If we are comparing this to the default database which is large, the e-value can be higher compared to a small database because we are more likely by chance to have the same hit occuring.
 >>
 > {: .solution}
 {: .challenge}